Bagyavathi: Production

 A.C.
 Pillai, who was a small-time bank clerk-turned-film producer, made this film.
 It was written by Ra.
 Venkatachalam under the abbreviated "Ra.
 Ve".
 P. L. Rai was the cinematographer and the audiography was handled by A. Krishnan.
 The film was produced at Vijaya Vauhini Studios.

 Soundtrack

-The music was composed by S. Dakshinamurthi and lyrics were written by A. Maruthakasi and Subbu Arumugam.
+The music was composed by S. Dakshinamurthi.
 The song "Kannale Vettadhe" was well received.

 Release and reception

 Bagyavathi was released on 27 December 1957.
-The film wsa distributed by Subbu & Co in Madras.
+The film was distributed by Subbu & Co in Madras.
 Film historian Randor Guy noted, "In spite of the stellar cast, interesting storyline and fine direction, the film did not do well".